-Talk to other pet owners and those who work in the pet industry (groomers, pet sitters, pet shop managers, kennel owners, etc.) – they should be able to give you some recommendations.
+Make sure to talk to other pet owners and those who work in the pet industry, including: groomers, pet-sitters and kennel owners.
+They should be able to give you some outstanding recommendations.

-Once you’ve got a short list, start ringing around and ask them any specific questions you have.
-Whichever one provides the answers you’re most comfortable with goes to the top of the list.
+Once you’ve got a short list, you can start contacting veterinary clinics and ask them any specific questions that you may have.
+Whichever clinic provides the answers you’re most comfortable with will go to the top of your list.

 Check them out in person

-Visiting a pet clinic can be useful, not just to ask questions in person but so you can meet some of the staff, get a feel for the place and find out what kind of equipment and facilities they have.
+Visiting a pet clinic can be useful, not just to ask questions in person but so you can meet some of the staff.
+This will help you get a feel for the place and find out what kind of facilities they have to offer.

-Most top-notch veterinary practices will have ultrasound and X-ray machines, dentistry equipment, eye pressure and blood pressure monitoring systems and IV pumps, just for starters.
+Most high-end veterinary practices will have ultrasound and X-ray machines, dentistry equipment, eye pressure, blood pressure monitoring systems and IV pumps.

-If the clinic has facilities for keeping pets overnight, what are they like?
-What are their emergency procedures?
-What happens if something happens after hours?
-Does the clinic provide any kind of extra services like cat boarding or puppy training?
+If the clinic has facilities for keeping pets overnight, it’s important to ask whether they have overnight monitoring.
+Make sure that they have established emergency procedures, protocols and find out whether the clinic provides any extra services like cat boarding or puppy training.

 It’s important to develop a comfortable, communicative rapport with your vet.
-If things don’t feel ‘quite right’ to you for any reason, maybe that’s a sign that you need to keep looking.
+If the communication doesn’t feel right, for any reason, that could be a sign you need to look elsewhere.

-A high-quality veterinarian will be able to interact in a friendly, competent manner with pets, pet owners and clinic staff.
-They’ll ultimately show an obvious enthusiasm and love for their work.
+The right veterinarian will be able to interact in a friendly and caring manner with your pet, other pet owners and clinic staff.
+They’ll ultimately show an obvious enthusiasm and love for their work overall.

-Whether the practice is franchised or independent can make a difference in the price structure too, so it pays to shop around.
+Whether the practice is franchised or independent can make a difference in the price structure too.
 No matter which vet you end up choosing, it’s worth looking into pet insurance.
-It’s not expensive but it can certainly help deal with those lofty vet bills that crop up during your pet’s lifetime.
+It can certainly help deal with those lofty vet bills that crop up during your pet’s lifetime.

-- Veterinarians in Australia vary considerably in experience level and price; our top tips can help you find the one that’s just right for your pet
+- Veterinarians in Australia vary considerably in experience level and price.

-- Check into the accreditation of veterinarians and their staff, and find out how long nurses and assistants have been working for the vet practice
+- Check the accreditation of veterinarians and their staff and find out how long nurses and assistants have been working for the vet practice.

-- Professionals in the pet industry (kennel owners, groomers, pet shop owners, etc.) should be able to give you solid recommendations for a well-respected vet
+- Professionals in the pet industry (kennel owners, groomers, pet-sitters) should be able to give you great recommendations for veterinary clinics.